Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: The non-degenerate case

 \begin{lem} Let $f$, $n$, $s$, and $d$ be as in the introduction.
+(In particular, $f$ is allowed to be inhomogeneous and there is no condition on non-degeneracy.)
 Suppose that $d\geq 3$.
 Then one has $\sigma_f \ge (n-s)/d$, and, equality holds if and only if there is a smooth form $g$ of degree $d$ in $n-s$ variables such that

 for some $i_j$ with $1\leq i_1<i_2<\ldots<i_{n-s}\leq n$. \end{lem}